Job Placement Office - Internships & Careers

 - Publishing internship and job offers;

-- Organising occasional seminars on how to write a CV and prepare for an interview;
+- Organising seminars on how to write a CV and prepare for an interview;

 - Providing career consultancy;

-- Posting internship and job offers as well as cultural events on Facebook pages and the School and Department websites.
+- Posting internship and job offers as well as other opportunities on Facebook pages and School and Department websites.

-One credit currently corresponds to 25 hours of internship.
+One credit corresponds to 25 hours of internship.

 "Legislation promoting employment" in the 24 June 1997 Law No.196 and the later regulation (ministerial decree 25 March 1998, n.142) were added to our rules and regulations in order to “create the opportunity for students to alternate study and work as part of their training as well as first-hand experience in the workplace.”

-Optional internships in the Piedmont Region are currently regulated by the Resolution of the Regional Council (D.G.R.
+Extra-curricular interships in Piedmont are currently regulated by the Resolution of the Regional Council (D.G.R.
 85-6277 dated 22.12.2017) which states that the university can offer internships for new graduates up to 12 months after graduation and for a maximum total of six months (including extensions).

-Contact the Job Placement Office at email@example.com to apply for partnership.
+Please contact Job Placement Office at firstname.lastname@example.org for more information.

 How to publish an internship/job offer

-If a company or organisation wants to publish a compulsory internship position they should fill in this form and send it to firstname.lastname@example.org.
-Students then apply directly to the contact details.
-Once the company has made its selection and decided on the successful candidate, they will inform the Job Placement Office.
+To publish a curricular internship offer please refer to email@example.com.
+Students will apply directly to the contact s shown in the offer.
+Once the company has made its selection, they will inform student and Job Placement Office.